StatProofBook/StatProofBook.github.io/P/poissexp-lme.md

 \end{split}
 $$

-and the posterior hyperparameters are given by
+where the posterior hyperparameters are given by

 $$ \label{eq:Poiss-exp-post-par}
 \begin{split}